FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/seo.md

 > to describe what `search engine optimisation` is and show how to implement markup with `schema.org` vocabulary to improve page discovery and visibility by web page indexers.

+There are sub-recipes for embedding search engine optimisation into specific web pages about a specific type or resource:
+- Data catalog
+- Dataset
+- Resource specific page (Gene, Molecular Entity, Protein)

 ___